Register to vote by Monday, October 24th to be eligible to vote this November 8th!

-The Sonoma County Democratic Party is hosting a special event at the Hawley Winery in Dry Creek Valley.
+The Sonoma County Democratic Party is hosting a special event at the Hawley Winery in Dry Creek Valley, from 6 to 8 pm on Friday, Oct.
+14.

 The Hawley family has graciously opened their beautiful property for a wine and food pairing that will raise funds needed to operate the Democratic Party’s 2016 election headquarters.